gregsexton/origami.el/README.md

                                end-of-the-fold-node-point-position ; exclusive
                                offset  ; this allows you to show some of the start of the folded text child-nodes))))

+While I work on writing better documentation for parsing, I suggest starting by looking at the current parsers in origami-parsers.el to see how they work.

 # How is this different from [yafolding](https://github.com/zenozeng/yafolding.el)?